stereokai/amok/readme.markdown

 Once connected to a client it monitors changes in the file system.
 Eitting events on the global object in the client environment when such changes occur.

-When a change to the source of a script currently loaded in the client is detected, it gets re-compiled and refreshed in the client without reloading, restarting, interrupting execution, loosing any state, or executing side effects in the client application.
+When a change to the source of a script currently loaded in the client is detected, it gets refreshed in the client without restarting the application.
+No state is lost, execution is not interrupted and no side effects are executed.

+Nearly all code can be refreshed while the application is running, including top level functions, object prototypes, classes, event handlers and other types of anonymous closures.

 Output from the client's console calls gets mirrored into stdout and stderr.

 ## Options